Koma Inu (guardian dogs)

 Opening & shutting the mouth

 So, Komainu is a pear sitting on both sides.
 But take a close look.
-As you can see, the right side shuts the mouth.
+As you can see, the left side shuts the mouth.
 On the other hand, he widely opens his mouth.

 Why is there a difference in their faces?